 Qria

-The differentiator is what happens after someone fills in a form.
+What happens after the feedback comes in is the differentiator.
 Rather than getting a spreadsheet of responses and figuring out the patterns yourself, Qria reads through everything and surfaces recurring themes automatically.
 For a cafe, salon, hotel, or any service business collecting feedback regularly, that's the step that usually gets skipped because it's too time-consuming.

 Summary